elastic/elastic-agent/README.md

 The primary restriction of `--develop` installations is that you cannot run Elastic Defend a second time on the same machine.
 Attempting to install Defend twice will fail with resource conflicts.
 All other integrations should be usable provided conflicting configurations are changed ahead of time.
 For example two agents cannot bind to the same `agent.monitoring.http.port` to expose their monitoring servers.

-To follow the changes made to support development mode, search for the `IsDevelopmentMode()` function in the source code.

 ### Test Framework